gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 ### About Me

 > I'm a Tech Enthusiast and Backend Web Developer with a passion for creating innovative web applications.
 I have a deep understanding of the full web development life cycle, from concept and design to coding, testing, and deployment.
 I am proficient in `C`, `Python` and a variety of frameworks, such as Django and React.
-I have experience working with databases such as MySQL.
+I have experience working with databases such as MySQL I am also exploring IoT, DevOps and software quality testing.

 ---